SystemSpace/Compendium/compendium.rst

 Do people in those Systems have a body then?
   Sometimes, but usually they're more for utility.

+Will a User ever run out of stuff to do in the entirety of Systemspace?
+And if it has happened, how do they handle this?
+  After a very long time, maybe.
+It's not happened often, but we do offer a sort of reset/prestige system where you start from 0 again, including memory.

+How is this different than soulshattering?
+  It resets the whole User, not just one of its souls.

 What is the currency of Systemspace?
   SEN (often abbreviated Sn).
 It goes for about 124 SEN per dollar.